 Consider the following.

-Rev 11:15-18 Under the seventh trumpet two audible messages are heard.
+Revelation 11:15-18 Under the seventh trumpet two audible messages are heard.
 The first is described as Loud voices in heaven.
 “Then the seventh angel blew his trumpet, and there were loud voices in heaven, saying, ‘The kingdom of the world has become the kingdom of our Lord and of his Christ, and he shall reign [not for 1000 years, but] forever and ever.”
+The second coming brings the eternal kingdom!
 Immediately following this declaration John hears singing.
 It is the song of the twenty four elders.
 Notice carefully some of the words of this song because they summarize the great events of the final days.

 but your wrath came,